-The Math of Work: 6 Tips for Mastering the Scorecard Tool
+The Math of Work: 10 Tips for Mastering the Scorecard Tool

-Over time, every competent business builder, leader, manager, coach, and non-managerial worker finds themselves wanting to understand better the math associated with their work.
-Everyone wants to have a clear sense of when things are going well and when they are not.
-At the risk of stating the obvious, math isn't everyone's favorite thing – some of us are much better at this than others – but someone needs to make sure we not only understand the math associated with our work but that the math is telling us how things are going.
+Over time, every competent business builder, leader, manager, coach, and non-managerial worker finds themselves wanting to better understand the math associated with their work.
+Everyone wants to have a clear sense of when things are going well and when they're not.
+At the risk of stating the obvious, math isn't everyone's favorite thing — some of us are much better at this than others — but someone needs to make sure we not only understand the math associated with our work but that the math is telling us how things are going.

 One of the most common tools that businesses use to understand the math of their Work is this thing we like to call a Scorecard.